aashishgahlawat/solidityTutorials/README.md

 ### Understanding basics with a short story

 **Assumption:**
-Let `P1` & `P2` be to person with a **joint** account in `B` Bank with initial balance of $100 and both `P1` & `P2` do some transactions (_can be in parallel_) and say `P1` withdrew **$70** followed by `P2` trying to withdraw another **$70**.
+Let `P1` & `P2` be to brothers with a **joint** account in `B` Bank with initial balance of $100 and both `P1` & `P2` do some transactions (_can be in parallel_) and say `P1` withdrew **$70** followed by `P2` trying to withdraw another **$70**.

-It is the `B` Banks who manages and maintain the system state (transaction orders: _Credit / Debit_) and for the services that the `B` bank provide the bank collects `x` percent amount per transaction done by `P1` & `P2` in order to continue its day to day operations.
+It is the `B` Banks who manages and maintain the system state (transaction orders: _Credit / Debit_) and for the accounts maintenance services the bank collects `x` percent amount per transaction done by `P1` & `P2` in order to continue its day to day operations.

-Once a transactions has been processed and logged by the bank, their order can no longer be altered.
+Once a transactions have been processed and logged into the bank system, their order can no longer be altered.

 Let's say you have 10 pages of your passbook printed with list of transactions made, and you decide to replace last page with the first, the bank will verify the same with the transactions ledger in their system and if invalid, will nullify it.

-In the above scenario, the whole system trust relies on `B` bank to do its duty as per the guidelines and protocols which makes the whole system centralized to `B` bank.
-If the bank for some reason decides to seize `P1` and `P2`'s account, in that scenario `P1` and `P2` will lose access to their data.
+In the above scenario, the whole system trust relies on `B` bank to not act evil and work as per protocols. which makes the whole system centralized to `B` bank.
+If the bank for some reason decides to seize account or act evil, that is possible

+**Learnings:**

+1. In Web2, we expect financial institutions to not act evil but in Web3, the financial institutions can not act evil ( if Protocols states so).
+2. We have seen Web2 applications acting evil and setting users data for personal gains, leading to loss of trust.

+**Let's understand some terms used above:**
 > **Transaction Ledger:** Book or collection of accounts in which account transactions are recorded

 > **Distributed:** Disbursement of assets / data